Health & safety

 It is a good idea for you to see a family physician, dentist and other health care specialists before going overseas.
 It is advisable to renew prescription medications and carry copies of the doctor's prescription orders, extra eyeglasses, contact lenses, etc. Also, you should determine if medications normally taken at home are legal in the host country.

 If you have a medical condition that requires on-going monitoring by a health professional, it is recommended that you discuss whether or not to identify a health professional overseas.
-The Center for Global Education will help you with this aspect of overseas study, and it is up to you if you wish to bring a health condition to our attention.
+The Center for Global Education can help you with this aspect of overseas study.

 Obtaining a Physical While at Wheaton

 Most insurance plans do not cover physicals for the sole purpose of going abroad.
 A physical would only be covered if there was a positive diagnosis discovered during the exam.
 Wheaton insurance does NOT cover either the physical exam or required immunizations.
 Students should check with their individual insurance companies to verify coverage for the exam and the necessary immunizations.

 For entry into some countries, and return to the U.S. (or home country), it may be necessary to receive preventative health care for diseases, which are known to be present in and around your region of study (i.e. malaria, typhoid, cholera).
 This may involve a series of immunizations or prescribed medications to be taken over a period of time before departure.